CIBC-Internal/python/Doc/library/optparse.rst

    parser.add_option("-n", "--dry-run", ..., help="do no harm")
    parser.add_option("-n", "--noisy", ..., help="be noisy")

-At this point, :mod:`optparse` detects that a previously-added option is already using the ``-n`` option string.
+At this point, :mod:`optparse` detects that a previously added option is already using the ``-n`` option string.
 Since ``conflict_handler`` is ``"resolve"``, it resolves the situation by removing ``-n`` from the earlier option's list of option strings.
 Now ``--dry-run`` is the only way for the user to activate